-There are several quick and simple ways to brew a cup of coffee in the morning, but no Keurig or single cup brewer is going to give you the flavor profile and intense boldness that only a well-crafted mug of espresso can deliver straight to your taste buds.
+There are numerous ways to make a cup of coffee in the morning, but no Keurig, single cup brewer, or cold brew maker is going to give you the flavor profile and intense boldness that only a well-crafted mug of espresso can deliver straight to your taste buds.
 Becoming your own barista is as easy as investing in a quality espresso maker, but how do you know what machine is right for you?
 To help you sort through the sea of available machines, we narrowed down a list of espresso makers most deserving of space on your kitchen counter.

 - DeLonghi BC0430